 And once that was done, it was time to fill her up!!
 And boy did I have fun doing that!
 I have to admit I got a little carried away.
 Actually A LOT carried away!

-I found that by browsing through Hobby Lobby and Michael's with an open mind and a little imagination that there are lots of things you can make work for a dollhouse.
+I found some fun things just by browsing through Hobby Lobby and Michael's with an open mind and a little imagination you can find lots of things you can make work for a dollhouse.
 For example, at Michael's I found a hot pink picture frame and by painting it gold and adding a mirror I had an over the mantle mirror!
 And only for $2.99!